-We have audited the consolidated financial statements of JSC Pioneer Group (the "Company") and its subsidiaries (the "Group"), which comprise the consolidated statement of financial position as at 31 December 2023, the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of JSC Pioneer Group and its subsidiaries (the "Group"), which comprise the consolidated statement of profit or loss and other comprehensive income for 2024, the consolidated statement of financial position as at 31 December 2024, the consolidated statement of changes in equity for 2024 and the consolidated statement of cash flows for 2024, and notes, including material accounting policy information and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2024, and its consolidated financial performance and its consolidated cash flows for 2024 in accordance with International Financial Reporting Standards (IFRS).